Defending outnumbered drill to survive desperate situations

 This drill requires half of an actual football pitch, 2 small goals and 10 cones to mark the field and the central box, as shown in the picture below.
 You will need 6 attacking players and 3 defenders.

-In the picture, red players are defending and blue attacking.
-Red players can move everywhere in the field while the blue team is distributed, 3 in their defensive zone, 1 in the central box, 2 in their attacking half.
+In the picture, red players are defending, and blue players are attacking.
+Red players can move everywhere on the field, while the blue team is distributed: 3 in their defensive zone, 1 in the central box, and 2 in their attacking half.

 Two small goals are provided to create a more competitive situation and motivate the red team to move from defence into attack in an orderly fashion instead of simply kicking the ball out of danger.
 Furthermore, because the red team can also score, it forces the blue team to pressure the red players to recover the ball.